Does Failing to Disclose Medical Conditions Affect Seamen Benefits?

 Brett Rivkind has always been considered a leading expert in the field of Maritime Law.
 He has acted as past President of the Florida Bar Admiralty Committee.
 He has lectured on maritime issues to lawyers and judges.
 He was invited by the United States Congress to appear at Congressional Hearings addressing Maritime Safety laws.
 He spoke at the Congressional Hearings as a Maritime Legal Expert.

-Brett Rivkind continues to actively act as a safety advocate for passengers and crewmembers harmed at sea.
+Miami crewmember accident lawyer, Brett Rivkind, continues to actively act as a safety advocate for passengers and crewmembers harmed at sea.
 He represents passengers and crewmembers in all types of maritime incidents and disasters.
 He is currently representing passengers in the Costa Concordia case.
 He handles cases involving injuries and accidents suffered by passengers on cruise ships, as well as all types of boating accidents.